nrfconnect/sdk-nrf/doc/nrf/libraries/others/memfault_ncs.rst

 * ``CONFIG_MEMFAULT_`` - Prefix for options defined in Memfault SDK
 * ``CONFIG_MEMFAULT_NCS_`` - Prefix for options defined in |NCS|

+Additionally, |NCS| has an implementation of the :ref:`mds_readme`.
+Use the :kconfig:option:`CONFIG_BT_MDS` option to enable it.
+The MDS cannot be used concurrently with HTTP transport.

 Configuration files
 ===================